app2ai/CricShoe/Readme.md

 ### CrickBuzz Application

-# Please find below doc for this assignment to understand work flor
+# Please find below doc for this assignment to understand work flow

 1. This project is developed in clean MVVM architecture
 2. Used Room framework for DB integration